 Weather in Western Madagascar

 Western Madagascar follows the same general weather patterns as the rest of the country but sees less rain than the east coast.
 It’s also more temperate and less humid; however, its dirt roads are susceptible to flooding making it a tricky place to navigate when it does rain.
-This is one of the most popular destinations for adventure-seekers thanks to Tsingy de Bemaraha National Park with its jagged karstic plateaus, aerial suspension bridges and rare, endemic wildlife.
+This is one of the most popular destinations for adventure-seekers thanks to Tsingy de Bemaraha National Park with its jagged karst plateaus, aerial suspension bridges and rare, endemic wildlife.
 The Morondava to Belon’i Tsiribihina road is home to the Avenue of the Baobabs, an iconic grove of ancient trees that stand over 100 feet tall.

 The best time to travel to western Madagascar is during the dry season.
 Many lodges are closed from December to early April, as is Tsingy de Bemaraha (its dirt access road is rendered unnavigable by annual flooding).
 If you hope to explore the park’s Great Tsingy plateau, delay your trip until June or later.